 By Decision 18/2022, dated 21 January 2022, CERA approved the electricity tariff plans for 2022, as submitted by EAC Supply and instructed EAC Supply to publish the approved electricity tariff plans to properly inform electricity consumers and other participants in the electricity market.
+By Decision 317/2023, dated 15 September 2023, CERA decided that the regulated tariffs of the year 2022 shall remain in force for the year 2023.

-The following Figures present data pertaining to the final electricity price for various tariffs (includes the cost of fuel and CO2 emission allowances over $\leq$ 300/MT), as well as data that affect the tariff amounts.
+The following Figures present data pertaining to the final electricity price for various tariffs (includes the cost of fuel and CO2 emission allowances over €300/MT), as well as data that affect the tariff amounts.

-Figure 22 presents the analysis of the fuel price adjustment ( $\notin$ /kWh) that was charged per kilowatt-hour to Low-Voltage consumer bills from January 2017 to December 2022, regarding fuel, cost of purchasing CO2 emissions allowances and the cost of the Cyprus Organization for Storage and Management of Oil Stock (COSMOS).
-From June 2020 to January 2021, there was a negative impact on the fuel adjustment cost since the cost of fuel fell below $\notin$ 300/MT.
+Figure 22 presents the analysis of the fuel price adjustment (€¢/kWh) that was charged per kilowatt-hour to Low-Voltage consumer bills from January 2017 to December 2023, regarding fuel, cost of purchasing CO2 emissions allowances and the cost of the Cyprus Organization for Storage and Management of Oil Stock (COSMOS).
+From June 2020 to January 2021, there was a negative impact on the fuel adjustment cost since the cost of fuel fell below € 300/MT.